 The Socialist Republic of Vietnam, although it is commonly referred to as Vietnam, is a country in Southeast Asia.
 It is a coastal country with the South China Sea to the right, Cambodia and Laos to the west and China to the north.
 The capital city is Hanoi, although this 1 week in Vietnam itinerary doesn’t explore there.

-There’s some activities outlined here that you could add to your own south Vietnam itinerary.
+There are some activities outlined here that you could add to your own south Vietnam itinerary.
 Alternatively, you might be looking for ideas to add to your central Vietnam itinerary.
+Or these ideas can be added to a much longer itinerary, such as a six month long south-east Asia itinerary.

 Either way, if you’re planning a trip to Vietnam and you only have a limited amount of time, then hopefully this 1 week Vietnam itinerary can help!